gu-lseg/intro-to-programming/source/text.rst

 3. A mobile phone company bills clients on a certain plan differently depending on whether they have dialed a number containing 0845 or not.
 Write a program that asks the user which number they'd like to dial and answers whether it is 'free' or 'paid'.
+Use `mobile.py`

 4. A geneticist needs your help identifying if a dna sequence exists in a larger strand of dna.
 A DNA sequence consists of a sequence of A, T, G, and Cs.
 Write a program that takes a DNA sequence from the user and confirms 'Found' or 'Not Found' depending on whether the input is contained in the target DNA strand.
+Use `dna.py`

    DNA strand: ATTGCGCCTTATGCTTAACC